soundio/sequence-json/README.md

 # Sequence JSON

 A format for representing sequences of timed events in JSON.

 This format defines a minimal set of events that get music working, with the objective of supporting applications of the WebAudio and WebMIDI APIs.
-However it is designed to be extensible, as in, consumers are expected to silently ignore unsupported event types so that users may also sequence their own data.
+However, it is designed to be extensible.
+Consumers of Sequence JSON are expected to silently ignore unsupported event types so that users may also sequence their own data.

 ## Concepts

 The Sequence format describes all times and durations in beats.
 Beat values are arbitrary, and depend on the rate of playback of a sequence.

 ## Example JSON